Domestic and family violence

 Contested hearing

 The court may set dates for the filing and service of any further evidence on which the parties wish to rely.
-The usual course of action is for all evidence to be provided by way of affidavit or statutory declaration, in other words in writing.
+The usual course of action is for all evidence to be provided by way of affidavit or statutory declaration, in other words in writing, unless the court provides leave to give evidence in another method.

 Parties may seek to introduce additional evidence to that in the initial application.
 This may include a further affidavit of the applicant or protected persons, or evidence by witnesses.